Impaired Driving Laws & Penalties in Canada (By Province)

 In addition to the federal penalties and standards, provincial laws in British Columbia are even more stringent.

-- A BAC reading up to .049 may result in a 12-hour driving prohibition if you’re in the Graduated Licensing Program.
+- A BAC reading up to .049 may result in a 12-hour driving prohibition if you’re in the Graduated Licensing Program, and you’ll start your 24-month N license period over.

 If your BAC is over .05: